 In addition to being a photographer, I am also a high school teacher.
 I love connecting with students and teaching them the life lessons that have impacted me.
 Nothing brings me as much joy as seeing them pursue their dreams and succeed.

 When I am not shooting or teaching, I love skiing, travelling, and cooking for friends and family.
 If you love Italian food or smoked ribs, let me know; there is always a seat at our table for you.

 As long as I have known Brian, he always had a camera in his hand.
 Now that we are married, we are so fortunate to have all of those memories documented and preserved.
 I think that was my first connection to the emotional power of photography: the importance, value, and connection to your photos grows as time goes on.

-Seven years ago, I joined Brian on weddings, helping him with lighting, assisting behind the scenes, and making sure the couple looked their best.
-Four years ago, I picked up a camera and haven't looked back.
+Eight years ago, I joined Brian on weddings, helping him with lighting, assisting behind the scenes, and making sure the couple looked their best.
+Five years ago, I picked up a camera and haven't looked back.
 I love the creativity it has awakened within me and all of the moments I have been a part as a result of this journey.
 More than anything though, I truly appreciate the couples we work with.
 Our wedding was one of the best days of my life and to help give that memory to the couples we work with is truly a blessing.